jorop/landscaping-docs/docs/get-data.md

 - [OpenTopography](https://portal.opentopography.org/raster?opentopoID=OTSRTM.082015.4326.1)
 - [USGS](https://www.sciencebase.gov/catalog/item/4f552e93e4b018de15819c51)

-Better resolutions will also create more detailed landscapes in Unreal Engine 4. __Search the web for the open data portal of your desired country to get better resolutions.__
+Better resolutions will also create more detailed landscapes in Unreal Engine. __Search the web for the open data portal of your desired country to get better resolutions.__

 > In general resolution from 0.5 meter per pixel until 10 meter per pixel will generate smooth terrains.
 The less meter per pixel the better.